Nationwide Changes to Student Healthcare Coverage

 - The Wellness Access Plan

-While PLU will no longer offer Student Health Insurance (nor require it), our response to the new health care coverage realities is to provide the Wellness Access Plan, a supplemental plan that is designed to increase health care access and affordability for all undergraduates.
+PLU does not sell Student Health Insurance (nor do we require it), our response to the new health care coverage realities is to provide the Wellness Access Plan, a supplemental plan that is designed to increase health care access and affordability for all domestic undergraduates.
 For students who do not have health care insurance, the plan will help pay out of pocket costs.
 For students who do have health care insurance under a parent or guardian's policy, an employer's policy, or an individual policy, that plan should be kept.
 A student’s health care policy and the Wellness Access Plan will work together to reduce costs and provide access to needed health care services.